holoviz/panel/doc/how_to/test/test.md

 # How to test Panel apps

 Testing is key to developing robust and performant applications.

-Panel is a reactive, python framework based on Param.
-This makes it easy to test Panel data apps using Python and the test tools you know and love.
+You can test Panel data apps using Python and the test tools you know and love.

-Before we get started you should
+Before we get started, you should

 ```bash
 pip install panel pytest pytest-benchmark locust-plugins pytest-playwright playwright